See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-In addition to his Faulkner work, Hamblin has published four volumes of poems: From the Ground Up, Mind the Gap: Poems by an American in London, Keeping Score: Sports Poems for Every Season, and Crossroads: Poems of a Mississippi Childhood; a sports biography, Win or Win: A Season with Ron Shumate; a chapbook memoir, Bless You, My Father; a number of short stories and personal essays; and critical essays on Robert Penn Warren, Isaac Singer, Willie Morris, Pat Conroy, and W. P. Kinsella.
-He serves as associate editor of The Cape Rock, a little magazine of poetry, and from 1984 until 2005 was poetry editor of Aethlon: The Journal of Sport Literature.
+In addition to his Faulkner work, Hamblin has published six volumes of poetry: From the Ground Up; Mind the Gap: Poems by an American in London; Keeping Score: Sports Poems for Every Season; Crossroads: Poems of a Mississippi Childhood; and Dust and Light: Poems, After Pierre Teilhard de Chardin; Dogwood Winter and Other Seasons; two memoirs, Bless You, My Father and This House, This Town; a sports biography, Win or Win: A Season with Ron Shumate; a number of short stories and personal essays; and critical essays on Robert Penn Warren, Isaac Singer, Willie Morris, Pat Conroy, and W. P. Kinsella.
+He served as associate editor of The Cape Rock, a little magazine of poetry, from 1969 to 2012 and as poetry editor of Aethlon: The Journal of Sport Literature from 1984 until 2005.